polaarbear/PorcupineHtmlEditor/README.md

 </p>
 <ul>
 <li>
-Add the editor to your Blazor page with the tag PorcupineEditor tag
+Add the editor to your Blazor page with the PorcupineEditor tag
 <p>
 <img src="https://user-images.githubusercontent.com/9713177/218163089-ed72444d-0b1d-4653-a718-42ed1a2ab280.png" />
 <p>